 He noted that the Browns moved to Nevada for fear of prosecution and would like to return to Utah someday, which he described as the home of their religion.
 He also said the Browns have been publicly labeled felons by Utah officials.

 "That's the type of harm that can be hard to imagine if it's never happened to you," Turley told the judges.

 The legal fight comes after a landmark 2013 ruling by U.S. District Judge Clark Waddoups, which removed the threat of arrest for plural families.

 But Utah said the decision could weaken its ability to go after polygamists such as imprisoned leader Warren Jeffs, who was convicted of assaulting underage girls he considered wives.

 The Browns say other laws against crimes linked to plural marriages are on the books and banning the practice can sow distrust of authority.

-The teaching that polygamy brings exaltation in heaven is a legacy of the early Mormon church, but the mainstream Salt Lake City-based Church of Jesus Christ of Latter-day Saints abandoned the practice in 1890 and strictly prohibits it today.
+There are about 30,000 polygamists in Utah, according to court documents.
+They believe polygamy brings exaltation in heaven — a legacy of the early Mormon church.
+The mainstream Church of Jesus Christ of Latter-day Saints abandoned the practice in 1890 and strictly prohibits it today.